efeelize/eng/kaiyan/dinner/tea.md

 # 9.peppermint [薄荷茶]

+# 10.oolong /ˈuˌlɔŋ/ [乌龙]

+# 11.Chai tea [印度香茶]
+> Actually it's pretty similar to pumpkin spice, but it also has ginger and pepper.
+The name Chai is actually the Hindi word for "tea", and in English it sounds like Chai, Chai.

-# 10.loose leaf teas [n.散装茶] & tea bag
+# 12.loose leaf teas [n.散装茶] & tea bag
 > loose leaf teas:All these other ones come from like real tea leaves and this is more like a flower tea. and then here, at this restaurant they're all loose leaf teas, not tea bags.That just means both tea leaves which does not in the bag.
 In England, very very commonly most of the tea that you will drink comes in a tea bag.
 It's not like China, China likes the loose leaf teas.I know in America too, yeah.
 When you go and buy tea in the store, they usually come in these little different bags, and each bag you know, you put in one cup and you can actually use it a couple times depending on the tea.

-# 8.oolong /ˈuˌlɔŋ/ [乌龙]

 # II.tea-based drinks [n.茶饮]
 # 1.Triple citrus /ˈsɪtrəs/ [橙柚派对] & citrus fruit [n.柑橘类水果]